Skip to main content

 The inspection will involve excavating a small hole, known as potholing, on each side of the meter pit to confirm the line material.
 This takes place within Clifton Water's easement for the service line and will be backfilled and repaired.

-I received a door hangar for an inspection, what do I need to do?
+I received a door hanger for an inspection, what do I need to do?

 Where is the first connection for water in my home?